New Orleans: Business

 The city is the home to a single Fortune 500 company: Entergy, a power generation utility and nuclear power plant operations specialist.
 After Katrina, the city lost its other Fortune 500 company, Freeport-McMoRan, when it merged its copper and gold exploration unit with an Arizona company and relocated that division to Phoenix.
 Its McMoRan Exploration affiliate remains headquartered in New Orleans.

 Companies with significant operations or headquarters in New Orleans include: Pan American Life Insurance, Pool Corp, Rolls-Royce, Newpark Resources, AT&T, TurboSquid, iSeatz, IBM, Navtech, Superior Energy Services, Textron Marine & Land Systems, McDermott International, Pellerin Milnor, Lockheed Martin, Imperial Trading, Laitram, Harrah's Entertainment, Stewart Enterprises, Edison Chouest Offshore, Zatarain's, Waldemar S. Nelson & Co., Whitney National Bank, Capital One, Tidewater Marine, Popeyes Chicken & Biscuits, Parsons Brinckerhoff, MWH Global, CH2M Hill, Energy Partners Ltd, The Receivables Exchange, GE Capital, and Smoothie King.

+Entrepreneurship is encouraged, with a number of initiatives designed to support small business and start-ups, including Entrepreneurs' Row and the New Orleans Startup Fund.

 Tourist and convention business

 Tourism is a staple of the city's economy.
-Perhaps more visible than any other sector, New Orleans' tourist and convention industry is a $5.5 billion industry that accounts for 40 percent of city tax revenues.
+Perhaps more visible than any other sector, New Orleans's tourist and convention industry is a $5.5 billion industry that accounts for 40 percent of city tax revenues.
 In 2004, the hospitality industry employed 85,000 people, making it the city's top economic sector as measured by employment.
 New Orleans also hosts the World Cultural Economic Forum (WCEF).
 The forum, held annually at the New Orleans Morial Convention Center, is directed toward promoting cultural and economic development opportunities through the strategic convening of cultural ambassadors and leaders from around the world.
 The first WCEF took place in October 2008.